brownritt/cfw2022/README.md

 # cfw2022

 Computational fluency workshop materials for summer students at Brown.

-Repo is fixed for the year 2022 for backwards compatibility with demos.
+*Note*: Repo is fixed for the year 2022 for backwards compatibility with demos.